CamilleDang/berkeley-food-reviews/README.md

 ### Dumpling Kitchen 🥟
 2517 Durant Ave Ste A, Berkeley, CA 94704

+*Dim sum for take-out*

 6🌟/10

+Yoo sup bros.
+This was one of my first times using #Snackpass, and I thought it was not too bad, but I wouldn't go here...again.
+Jaja.
+Sorry ❤️; it was pretty solid fried gyoza, but the soup dumplings 🥟  were, as the kids say, a bit "mid."
+I also ordered some seaweed salad, which wasn't bad.
+But it wasn't phenomenal.
+All love and peace. ☮️ I enjoyed it.
+Jaja.

 ### Yogurt Park 🍦
 2433 Durant Ave A, Berkeley, CA 94704